 Soft-sided vs hard-sided (aka, weight)

-We don’t have any big preference between hard-sided and soft-sided pieces.
+For most journeys, we don’t have any big preference between hard-sided and soft-sided pieces.
 The only thing to consider is the overall weight of your luggage, and many of the new hard-sided suitcases are incredibly light!
 The lighter your actual luggage is, the more souvenirs you can bring home, right?
 Right!

 If you are looking to buy a new piece, discount places like Tuesday Morning, TJ Maxx, Ross, etc, often have good selections for great prices.